 This process of choosing an elector to vote for the president instead of you getting to choose the next president personally is part of a system called "The Electoral College."
 The Electoral College was established in Article II of the United States Constitution.
 The article explains that every state will get one vote for president for every representative that they send to the United States Congress.
 For example, Hawaii sends two senators and two congressmen to represent the people of Hawaii in Congress.
 Therefore, because they have four representatives, they get to choose four electors to vote for president.
 These electors pledge to vote the way that the people in their state voted.
-For example, if most of the people in Hawaii voted for the Independent Party candidate, then all of the electors have promised to vote for the Independent Party candidate wins by even one vote in California, they get all 55 of California's electoral votes.
+For example, if most of the people in Hawaii voted for the Independent Party candidate, then all of the electors have promised to vote for the Independent Party candidate when they vote for the president in December.
+Nearly every state has this "winner-take-all" system.
+If a presidential candidate wins by even one vote in California, they get all 55 of California's electoral votes.
 It now takes 270 of the possible 538 electoral votes to win the election.